ruby-amqp/rubyamqp.info/articles/getting_started.md

 ## Which versions of the amqp gem does this guide cover?

-This guide covers Ruby amqp gem 1.6.x.
+This guide covers Ruby amqp gem 1.7.0 and later versions.

 ## Installing RabbitMQ